fuqiang1984/InvoiceWorker/Readme.md

 Working process:

 1. Invoice worker will be constantly polling the latest event json and deserialize it to be event detail object via eventservice.
-2. Invoice will send each invoice to Event Processor.
+2. Invoice will send each invoice to the relative event processor.
 3. Invoice processor will process the invoice according to the type of request (INVOICE_CREATED,INVOICE_UPDATED,INVOICE_DELETED)
 4. The document service will create, update or delete invoice as pdf files.

 InvoiceWorker:
-1. It is a startup project with worker service constantly polling the latest event via EventService.
+1. It is a worker service constantly polling the latest event via event service.
-2. A txt file called LatestEventID to store the latest event id.It is used to make sure to process the event feed from the previous position it left off.
-3. InvoiceWorker will trigger EventDetail processor to create, update or delete pdf files.
+2. InvoiceWorker will trigger EventDetail processor to create, update or delete pdf files.

 InvoiceWorker.EventDetailProcessors
-1. Strategy pattern to make sure it can be resilient and easy to extend. e.g. When some new type of action is required, just add one more processor to handle the new type.
+1. Making use of strategy design pattern to make sure it can be resilient and easy to extend. e.g. When some new type of action is required, just add one more processor to handle the new type.
-2. Handle different types of request (INVOICE_CREATED,INVOICE_UPDATED,INVOICE_DELETED)
+2. Handle different types of request (INVOICE_CREATED, INVOICE_UPDATED, INVOICE_DELETED)

 InvoiceWorker.DataSerializer: